Fulvue Drive-In.com

 Needless to say the Dolby TrueHD 7.1 lossless mix on Max is the sonic winner here and one of the best sound mixes of the last few years, also here in Dolby Atmos 11.1 as it was in its best theatrical presentations.
 Like the previous three Max films, this has character, smart sound design and is as state of the art as the previous sequels were.
 Bass subwoofer sound is never phony or overdone as has been the tendency of most big budget films of late and the score by Junkie XL (aka Tom Holkenborg) simply adds further intensity and impact in a mix loaded with great demo moments.

-To order the Warner Archive Blu-ray of The Hunger, go to this link for them and many more great web-exclusive releases at:
+To order the Warner Archive Blu-ray of The Hunger, go to this link for it and many more great web-exclusive releases at:

 - Nicholas Sheffo